Kong/docs.konghq.com/app/deck/guides/backup-restore.md

 The `select-tag` feature assumes that all the entities you would like to manage in Kong share a common tag(s).

-Assuming you've such a common tag, let's call it `foo-tag`, then you can do the following to export only a subset of the configuration:
+Assuming you have such a common tag (for example, let's call it `foo-tag`), you can use it to export only a subset of the configuration:

 ```
 deck dump --select-tag foo-tag